Hon. Alice Moore Bruce1

 Last Edited=17 Aug 2003

 Camilla Antoinette Clifford was the daughter of Reynold Clifford.1 She married, firstly, Captain Hon.
-Henry Lyndhurst Bruce, son of Major Henry Campbell Bruce, 2nd Baron Aberdare of Duffryn and Constance Mary Beckett, on 11 October 1906 at Registry Office, Hanover Square, London, England.1,2 She married, secondly, Brigadier John Meredyth Jones Evans, son of Colonel Owen Lloyd Jones Evans, on 9 August 1917 at St. Paul's Church, Knightsbridge, London, England.3,2 She died on 28 June 1971.3
+Henry Lyndhurst Bruce, son of Major Henry Campbell Bruce, 2nd Baron Aberdare of Duffryn and Constance Mary Beckett, on 11 October 1906 at Registry Office, Hanover Square, London, EnglandG.1,2 She married, secondly, Brigadier John Meredyth Jones Evans, son of Colonel Owen Lloyd Jones Evans, on 9 August 1917 at St. Paul's Church, Knightsbridge, London, EnglandG.3,2 She died on 28 June 1971.3

-Camilla Antoinette Clifford was Gibbs writes that she "was a 'Gibson' girl on the vaudeville stage i.e., a young woman chosen because her features recalled the type of female beauty which the American artist Gibson affects in his work.1 From 11 October 1906, her married name became Bruce.
+She was Gibbs writes that she "was a 'Gibson' girl on the vaudeville stage i.e., a young woman chosen because her features recalled the type of female beauty which the American artist Gibson affects in his work.1 From 11 October 1906, her married name became Bruce.
 From 9 August 1917, her married name became Evans.

 Gibbs also writes that "she was a Scandinavian steerage imigrant to Nova Scotia, and ... then known as 'Ottersen' ", although he is not sure of the authority of this claim.1